sasson/simplegraph/README.md

-# simplegraph
+# classidgraph

-A Python Library for Managing Directed Graphs
+A simple Graph Management Library for Python.